hiagosilverio/redbath/README.md

 ```
 The prompt command will run the redbath script **helloWorld.bat**

-CLI functions are in development.. doesn't not include at all in this version
+CLI functions are in development, not included any support in this version.

 Doesn't support custom scripts at CLI, only redbath scripts.